Change Communication Tips that Work

 Acknowledge that things will be different and that you appreciate the effort it will take to adjust.
 Because many employees will be anxious about their future with the company, understand that there will be an emotional component to their reaction to the change.

 Give them the good news (the specific benefits for them) and bad news (if any).
 And, by all means, thank them for their cooperation, patience, and continuing allegiance to the company.

 If there are some employees more necessary to the change than others, you can try to target and customize your communications so you keep them relevant to your audience.

 Success requires a feeling of unity that comes from actively working together to reach a common goal.
 Everyone must play their part from the C-Suite to the factory floor.

 The Bottom Line

-Change is a constant.
+Change is the new normal.
 Ease the transitions for your employees by communicating openly and honestly and encouraging their questions and commitment.

 To learn more about change communication tips, Download our Change Management Toolkit for Leaders

 Get key strategy, culture, and talent tools from industry experts that work